In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-To release the carrier from the base, there is a button you push down and slide simultaneously.
-The seat is in the way of this procedure, so it is more complicated than it sounds.
+To release the carrier from the base, you push and slide a button simultaneously.
+The seat hinders this procedure, so it is more complicated than it sounds.
 Once it is disconnected from the base, you can grab the handle on the back and pull on it while taking it out, and the wheels auto-magically release.
 This happens each time, so you are ready to roll after releasing the brakes.

 doona - the handlebar on the doona is large because it extends into a bar...